1lann/TOHT-Proxy/README.md

 ## Limitations
 - Can only tunnel to 1 port on a remote server.
-- May be super buggy.
+- Can be quite unreliable as there are many points of failure and connections drop somewhat frequently.
-- Not guranteed to work (I will try my best to obfuscate it!), also untested against my school's network.
+- Can be very slow to tunnel through multiple servers.

 ## If you are staff member from my school
 I intend no harm and I will not mention this to other students.
 I just wanted to work on a fun challenge and